 YouTube TV Device Details

-YouTube TV has just launched, and because of this, YouTube TV Devices are fairly limited at this point.
+YouTube TV now works on most devices.
 Right now, you can use the following devices to watch YouTube TV:

 Phones: Android and iPhone iOS 9.1 or later